GaloisInc/pirate/libpirate/README.md

 "device,path[,iov_len=N]"
 ```

-The pathname to the character device must be specified
+The pathname to the character device must be specified.
-prior to opening the channel.

 ### UNIX_SOCKET type